Affiliate links on Android Authority may earn us a commission. Learn more.

 - DisplayPort has offered VRR (variable refresh rate) since 1.2a.
 HDMI only natively supports the technology as of 2.1, though AMD technology sometimes makes it possible on 2.0b connections.

 Assuming you have access to the latest versions of both technologies, the only time you should use HDMI is if DisplayPort isn’t an option.
 That tends to mean connecting to TVs, since relatively few of them offer DisplayPort.
 Indeed HDMI is an industry standard not just for TVs, but many of their associated peripherals, such as receivers and ARC/eARC-compatible speakers.

 There can sometimes be a mismatch between the best output chains available, even when both port types are present.
 If your video source, cable, and display all support HDMI 2.1, but something in your DisplayPort chain is limited to 1.2, you’ll only get 24-bit color and VRR support by choosing HDMI.
 HDMI 2.1 tends to beat DisplayPort 1.4 as well, with one gap we’ll cover below.

 You’ll primarily be using DisplayPort with monitors, since as we noted, most TVs lack a compatible connection.
 Even when there is DisplayPort on a TV, it’s unlikely to be up to the 2.1 spec, which was only made available in October 2022.
 The most common version of DisplayPort is 1.4, whereas HDMI 2.1 is already fairly widespread.

-If refresh rates are sufficient, it’s always best to use a connection with VRR support (starting with DisplayPort 1.2a or HDMI 2.1) if you want to maximize performance while eliminating “tearing” artifacts.
-On top of your display, cable, and video card, though, software may also need VRR support.
+If refresh rates are sufficient, it’s always best to use a connection with VRR support (starting with DisplayPort 1.2a or HDMI 2.1) when you want to maximize performance while eliminating “tearing” artifacts.
+On top of your display, cable, and video card, however, apps like games may also need VRR support.

 DisplayPort vs HDMI: Which one is better?